Kong/docs.konghq.com/app/_hub/kong-inc/ai-rag-injector/how-to/_index.md

 ## Prerequisites

 - Create a service and a route.
 - Start a [Redis-Stack](https://redis.io/docs/latest/) instance in your environment.
-Redis-compatible databases like MemoryDB or others are not supported.
-PgVector is also supported.
+   - Redis-compatible databases (for example, MemoryDB) are not supported
+   - PgVector is supported

 You can now create the AI RAG Injector plugin at the global, service, or route level, using the following examples.